1. St. Louis Rams: Sam Bradford QB, Oklahoma

 Now that the Rams have their QB of the future they need weapons for him to throw the ball to.

 They traded for Chris Houston but he’s only a #2 CB at best.
 Before the combine McCourty graded out as a late 2nd round prospect, but after running the fastest 40 time (4.34) of any DB and looking very fluid in the drills he’s managed to catapult himself into the number 3 CB slot.

 35. Tampa Bay Buccaneers: Arrelious Benn WR, Illinois

 The Bucs need WR’s to help the progression of young QB Josh Freeman.
-Michael Clayton has been underwhelming so far in his career and Antonio Bryant is not going to be retained.
+Michael Clayton has been underwhelming so far in his career and Antonio Bryant was lost to free agency.